 Thursday, October 10, is World Mental Health Day 2019, and the World Health Organization (WHO) announced the focus for this year is suicide prevention.
 According to the WHO, a life is lost to suicide every 40 seconds—and for every suicide, there are 20 more attempts.
-In the United States specifically, the suicide rate has been increasing for years, and is now the 10th leading cause of death with an average of 129 lives taken per day.
+The suicide rate in the United States has been increasing for years and is now the 10th leading cause of death with an average of 129 lives taken per day.

 Physician Suicide Rate

 Though the healthcare industry should be more attentive to mental health awareness and suicide prevention, the unfortunate reality is that doctors are not immune to these challenges—in fact, they are more susceptible to suicidal ideation than the general American population.
 The statistics tell a hard story: